RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: RELOOP usage with Open-Source LLMs

-\paragraph{Guidance generation (HSEQ-H).} Given a question $q$ (and optional type tag), HSEQ-H produces a short \emph{guidance} $g$ that steers the iterator toward promising parts of $S_h$ and specifies a stop condition.
-We use two interchangeable modes: (i) a lightweight \emph{planner} that drafts $g$ in 2–4 sentences, and (ii) a \emph{heuristic template} keyed by coarse question patterns (e.g., number/factoid/yes–no).
-Each $g$ follows the same simple structure: \emph{(first-look targets)} what to check first (e.g., entities/rows/1–2-hop neighbors); \emph{(expansion rule)} how to broaden if evidence is missing (parent/child, row/column, or relation hops); \emph{(stop rule)} when to stop (e.g., “answer span/number is explicit and corroborated by $\ge1$ snippet”).
-Guidance is cached per example and reused at inference; on a cache miss, HSEQ-H generates $g$ (planner) or falls back to the template.
-Importantly, $g$ is a \emph{soft prior}: the iterator may override it when stronger signals appear.
+\paragraph{Guidance generation (RELOOP-H).} Given a question $q$ (and optional $\mathrm{type}$), RELOOP-H produces a short guidance $g$ that steers the iterator and specifies a stop rule.
+We use two modes: (i) a lightweight planner that drafts $g$ in 2–4 sentences; (ii) a heuristic template keyed by coarse question patterns (e.g., number/factoid/yes–no). $g$ follows a fixed structure: \emph{first-look targets} (entities/rows/1–2-hop neighbors), \emph{expansion rule} (parent/child, row/column, or relation hops), and \emph{stop rule} (e.g., “answer span/number is explicit and corroborated by $\ge1$ snippet”). $g$ is cached and reused; on a cache miss, we generate or fall back to the template. $g$ is a \emph{soft prior}—the iterator may override it when stronger signals appear.

-\paragraph{Answer generation (HSEQ-H).} After the iterator halts with selected evidence $M_\tau$, a canonicalizer $\kappa$ compacts it into a short, provenance-preserving package $Z=\kappa(M_\tau)$ (snippet text plus ids/levels/source and minimal offsets/coordinates).
-HSEQ-H then performs \emph{evidence-conditioned} answering:

-where the prompt is kept minimal: \emph{answer only} (span/number/yes–no), \emph{grounded in $Z$}, no chain-of-thought.
-When useful, HSEQ-H also returns supporting ids from $Z$ for auditability.
-An optional lightweight check (e.g., “does some snippet in $Z$ entail $\hat{y}$?”) can trigger a one-shot \emph{refinement}—the iterator resumes for a few steps under a tightened $g'$—otherwise $\hat{y}$ is emitted.
-This setting aligns answers with explicit evidence, and preserves the modality-agnostic contract of HSEQ.
+\paragraph{Evidence-conditioned answering (RELOOP-H).} After $\kappa$ compacts $M_\tau$ to $Z=\kappa(M_\tau)$ (snippets plus ids/levels/source and minimal offsets/coordinates), RELOOP-H performs evidence-conditioned answering:$\hat{y}\;=\;\mathcal{H}\!\big(q,\,Z;\,g\big)$ using a minimal prompt: \emph{answer only} (span/number/yes–no) grounded in $Z$, no chain-of-thought.
+When useful, we also return supporting ids from $Z$ for auditability.
+A lightweight entailment-style check over $Z$ may trigger a one-shot \emph{refinement}—the iterator resumes for a few steps under a tightened $g'$—otherwise $\hat{y}$ is emitted.